b1tfl0w/circam/README.md

 # Circam
 A simple circular webcam viewer for Linux using SDL2 and V4L2.
-Displays a webcam feed in a resizable, draggable, circular window with a centered square crop, good for screencast.
+Displays a webcam feed in a resizable, draggable, circular window with a centered square crop, good for screencast desktop sharing.

 ## Features
 - Circular window with a square-cropped webcam feed.